- Is there a pickup site near me?

 Please carefully flatten and return your box.
 We provide a visual guide (pictures and a short video) to help you see how to break down the box without ripping it (click here).
 We reuse our boxes until they fall apart, are torn, or are too soiled for reuse.
 On the farm we use sturdy coolers and totes designed to last for many years.
 Food safety issues require that we not reuse plastic bags or clamshell boxes, but YOU can, and our egg cartons are too flimsy to reuse, so please repurpose & recycle these things at home!

 The humidity in our walk-in cooler and in the refrigerated truck is very high.
 Pulp egg cartons soften up if they get wet or moist and will often fall apart when picked up, endangering your eggs.
 We want your eggs to travel as safely as possible.
 The plastic egg cartons we use are made of recycled plastic.
+We invite to you repurpose them (they’re great for art projects and small parts storage.

 We use your share dollars to buy our seeds, fertilizers, supplies and generally capitalize our operation.
 Most of these expenses are incurred prior to planting the crops.
 So, we let you know up front that there are NO REFUNDS OF ANY KIND AFTER NOVEMBER 1st, and there is a $65 non-refundable administrative fee (plus $15 for each share option) if you cancel before November 1st.
 Once the season begins, there are no refunds of any kind provided.
 Read the full farm policy here.
 If you’re not happy with the program, there are probably others who would be happy to take over your share, you can transfer or gift it to a friend, or you can request it be donated to our local soup kitchen.
 Your site host may know someone who wants to join, and you can make the financial arrangements directly between yourselves.
 But, please don’t be hasty to judge us by the first few weeks – remember that at the start of the season, things are ramping up- you may not get as much quantity or as much diversity as you will receive later in the season when we’re in full production.
 Hang in there awhile before you decide it’s not for you!